manav1411/Personal-website-old/README.md

 ## Purpose
 This is the code for the old version personal website, currently not published on the internet.\
+You can, however, run the project locally to view it :)

 ## Screenshots
 <img width="600" alt="Screenshot 2024-09-06 at 1 32 03 pm" src="https://github.com/user-attachments/assets/1dfd9a02-c9a7-4f85-bb96-d75dd0670079">